a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/on-a-new-list.md

  ---
  layout: page
- title: On a New List of Categories
+ title: "On a New List of Categories"
  ---

  ### by Charles Sanders Peirce